 RETHINKING DEVELOPMENT SEMINAR SERIES

 The Rethinking Development Seminar Series is a flagship program of the Duke Center for International Development (DCID) at the Sanford School of Public Policy.
-Starting this year, DCID has partnered with the Duke University Center for International and Global Studies (DUCIGS) to feature speakers with exciting new approaches to development.
+Since 2017, DCID has partnered with the Duke University Center for International and Global Studies (DUCIGS) to feature speakers with exciting new approaches to development.
 The speakers are well-known thinkers and development practitioners from large, emerging economies who will discuss topics from addressing global uncertainties in developing countries, to alternative approaches to planning mega-cities.

 This year, the series hosted the first annual Duke Conference on International Development on November 15-16, 2018 as part of Duke at Home in the World- an initiative of the Duke Office for Global Affairs.
 In Fall 2017, the series invited Zhongxia Jin.
 Jin was Executive Director for China at the International Monetary Fund and former Director-General of the Research Institute for the People's Bank of China.
 In spring 2018, the series hosted Ngozi Okonjo-Iweala, the first female finance minister of Nigeria and former managing director of the World Bank.
 Okonjo-Iweala currently serves as Chairman of the Board of the Global Alliance for Vaccines and Immunization (GAVI) and the African Risk Capacity Agency Governing Board.
 The series is co-organized by the Duke Center for International Development (DCID) at the Sanford School of Public Policy, and the Duke University Center for International and Global Studies (DUCIGS).